MikeHannon/tempRepo/209ModelValidations.md

     # *************************
     # Connect an instance of UserManager to our User model!
     userManager = UserManager()

-    # Re-adds objects as a manager
+    # Re-adds objects as a manager (so all the normal ORM literature matches)
     objects = models.Manager()
     # *************************
 ```